O. Henry: Flight and return

 After his arrest, Porter's father-in-law posted his bail.
 He was due to stand trial on July 7, 1896, but the day before, as he was changing trains to get to the courthouse, he got scared.
 He fled, first to New Orleans and later to Honduras, with which the United States had no extradition treaty at that time.
 Porter lived in Honduras for six months, until January 1897.
 There he became friends with Al Jennings, a notorious train robber, who later wrote a book about their friendship.
-He holed up in a Trujillo hotel, where he wrote Cabbages and Kings.
+He holed up in a Trujillo hotel, where he wrote Cabbages and Kings, which notably coined the term "banana republic".
 Porter had sent Athol and Margaret back to Austin to live with Athol's parents.
 Unfortunately, Athol became too ill to meet Porter in Honduras as he had planned.
 When he learned that his wife was dying, Porter returned to Austin in February 1897 and surrendered to the court, pending trial.
 Athol Estes Porter died from tuberculosis (then known as consumption) on July 25, 1897.

 Porter had little to say in his own defense at his trial and was found guilty on February 17, 1898, of embezzling $854.08.
 He was sentenced to five years in prison and imprisoned on March 25, 1898, at the Ohio Penitentiary in Columbus, Ohio.
 Porter was a licensed pharmacist and was able to work in the prison hospital as the night druggist.
 He was given his own room in the hospital wing, and there is no record that he actually spent time in the cell block of the prison.
 He had 14 stories published under various pseudonyms while he was in prison but was becoming best known as "O. Henry", a pseudonym that first appeared over the story "Whistling Dick's Christmas Stocking" in the December 1899 issue of McClure's Magazine.
 A friend of his in New Orleans would forward his stories to publishers so that they had no idea that the writer was imprisoned.

 Porter was released on July 24, 1901, for good behavior after serving three years.
 He reunited with his daughter Margaret, now age 11, in Pittsburgh, Pennsylvania, where Athol's parents had moved after Porter's conviction.

-Later life and death
+Later life

 Porter's most prolific writing period started in 1902, when he moved to New York City to be near his publishers.
 While there, he wrote 381 short stories.
 He wrote a story a week for over a year for the New York World Sunday Magazine.
 His wit, characterization, and plot twists were adored by his readers but often panned by critics.

 Porter married again in 1907 to childhood sweetheart Sarah (Sallie) Lindsey Coleman, whom he met again after revisiting his native state of North Carolina.
 Coleman was herself a writer and wrote a romanticized and fictionalized version of their correspondence and courtship in her novella Wind of Destiny.